Muskogee, Oklahoma minor league baseball history: The ballparks

 Each of these early Muskogee baseball venues had significant drawbacks.
 Athletic Park "could not be excelled" as a facility, but many felt it was too far from the city center.
 Benson Park not only had a remote location, but also had taken the name Dean Park after the African-American neighborhood now surrounding it and was by that time used largely by "colored teams."
 Pioneer Park had a central location, but after the lease expired the owners sold the land and it was developed for other purposes.
 Beginning in 1911, therefore, Muskogee teams started playing weekday games at Owen Field, which was located near 5th Street and Boston Street.
 Owen Field was named after landowner Robert Owen, whose home was on the property that adjoined the ball field.
 Although the open space at Owen Field had previously been used for other community events, it initially had significant drawbacks as a baseball field, including an alley running through the middle of the field.
 There was also significant opposition from neighboring residents.
 Gradually, however, the alley was closed and telephone poles and other structures that interfered with play were removed.
 By the 1926 season, the last remaining structure on the block, a house at 4th and Boston, had been removed.
 The grandstand and bleachers were moved northward to the corner of 5th and Boston to take advantage of this additional space.

 Later, the Owen Field property became known as League Park and Athletic Park.
 From 1921 to 1926 Muskogee teams played at the site, renamed League Park.
 Beginning in 1934, the site was renamed Athletic Park and hosted the Muskogee Tigers, Muskogee Reds and Muskogee Giants.
 The ballpark had a capacity of 4,500 (1939); 6,000 (1940); 2,400 (1936) and 3,500 (1950).
 It had dimensions (Left, Center, Right) of 298-415-334 (1939) and 300-385-334 (1940).
+Athletic Park was bounded by Boston Avenue to the north, Fifth Street to the west, Columbus Avenue to the south, and Fourth Street to the west.

 In April 1923, the Brooklyn Dodgers and New York Yankees with Babe Ruth, played an exhibition game at Owen Field.
 Later, Mickey Mantle played for the Joplin Miners in games at Athletic Park in 1950.